Top 7 Tips to Impress a Gallery

 If you are a photographer hoping to get your work into a gallery, this guide is for you!
 We decided to share some insight from a gallery perspective in the hopes that it may offer some direction to those just starting out.
 If you don’t have a huge portfolio or impressive sales history, don’t fret!
 Everyone has to start somewhere, and keep in mind many galleries love “discovering” emerging talent new to the scene.

-Naturally, each gallery has their own criteria and process when selecting artists to work with (often found on their websites) so this guide is not the end-all-be-all, but as a gallery we have developed a reasonable set of expectations.
+Naturally, each gallery has their own criteria and process when selecting artists to work with so this guide is not the end-all-be-all, but as a gallery we have developed a reasonable set of expectations.
 If you follow our Top 7 Tips, you may just improve your chances of getting picked up by a gallery.
 Best of luck!

 - Artist Statement.
 Don’t brush over this important opportunity to stand out from the crowds.
 Tell us who you are, your background in photography and how you got into it, what inspires you, and how you describe your style.